AutoPas/AutoPas/examples/md-flexible/README.md

 all AutoPas options active is run and it's configuration printed.
 From there you can restrict any AutoPas options or change the simulation.

-For all available option see:
+For all available options see:
 ```bash
  examples/md-flexible/md-flexible --help
 ```